fbpx

-While small in size, Reykjavik is packed with spunk, charm, and fun things to do.
+While small in size, Reykjavik, Iceland is packed with spunk, charm, and fun things to do.
+Super walkable, extremely safe, and full of Nordic charm, it’s truly one of the best cities to visit in Europe.

-Not gonna lie, the real reason you come to Iceland is to chase waterfalls, walk on black sand beaches and gawk at adorable puffins (among other adventurous things to do in Iceland).
-But it would be a shame to come all the way to this country and totally skip out on Reykjavik.
+We know the real reason you come to this country is to chase waterfalls, walk on black sand beaches and gawk at adorable puffins (among other adventurous things to do in Iceland).
+But it would be a shame to come all this way and totally skip out on Reykjavik.

 1. Take a food tour